fhfuih/ust-parser/README.md

 ## Build

-This project uses gulp to build distribution automatically.
+This project uses nunjucks and gulp to build distribution automatically.

 Clone the project to your computer